ch4rl3x/HtmlText/README.md

 `HtmlText` is a Kotlin Multiplatform library that allows you to render HTML content as Compose `AnnotatedString`s.
 It supports basic formatting, hyperlinks, and color styling in a multiplatform-friendly way. `HtmlText` has been made accessible for screen readers and keyboard operation.

 > [!WARNING]
-> Starting with version 3.0.0-beta01, the Maven GroupId has changed to `de.charlex.compose`
+> Starting with version 3.0.0-beta02, the Maven GroupId has changed to `de.charlex.compose` and artifact names changed from `material-html-text` to `html-text-material`.

 > [!NOTE]
 > 🚀 HtmlText is now Compose Multiplatform